c-/ESP-AHT10-Extra/README.md

 The CH330N is running off the 5V rail, which *technically* means it's driving the ESP UART at (allowing for a 0.3v drop from D1) approx 4.2V, which is clearly above the 3.6V rated max for the ESP.
-This works, but it could stand to be looked at closer.
-Running the CH off the 3.3V rail would be better, but that's been harder to get stable than I like.
+In practice, the ESP-8266 is quite 5V tolerant on GPIO's, and the CH330N only drives at something like 4mA, so this probably isn't worth worrying about.

 # Bill of Materials